GreenComputerSystems/flyto.my/README.md

-# ⚡ Sink by Green Computer Systems
+# ✈️ Flyto.my by Green Computer Systems

 **A Simple / Speedy / Secure Link Shortener with Analytics, 100% run on Cloudflare.**

+Forked from Sink as seen on:
 <a href="https://trendshift.io/repositories/10421" target="_blank">
   <img
     src="https://trendshift.io/api/badge/repositories/10421"